What is the IPD?

 After a source has been accepted into production, our analysts write a customized IPD Article Review that includes epidemiological data, methodology details, and other useful content.
 In addition, top-line IPD Summary reports are compiled from Article Reviews to provide a comprehensive look at selected diseases or procedures in a single report.
 All data contained in the IPD is fully cited and is linked to the Article Review and from there to the original full-text of the document.

-Our analysts track and report the epidemiological content for more than 280 medical journals and over 35 government and industry agencies.
+Our analysts track and report the epidemiological content for hundreds of medical journals and dozens of government and industry agencies.
 For a complete list of our resources, see the IPD source information page.
 The global reach of the IPD includes all countries and regions where data is available.
 For more information about the IPD, including a full description of the database's features,

 read the FAQ.